-Established in 1950, World Vision International is a child-focused relief, development and advocacy organization devoted to serve children, their families and communities in impoverished regions.
-World Vision is currently working in about 100 countries and territories across the world.
+World Vision is a child-focused relief, development and advocacy organization that is dedicated to serve vulnerable children, families and communities in impoverished regions.
+World Vision currently works in 100 countries and territories across the world.

 In 1962, Hong Kong was severely hit by Typhoon Wanda.
-World Vision was responsive to the disaster by its quick delivery of relief goods to the flood survivors.
-The Hong Kong Office was set up afterwards to continue its work.
+World Vision responded to the disaster by sending relief aid to help those affected by the flood.
+An office was set up in Hong Kong afterwards to continue the work.

-In 1982, World Vision entered China when it participated in the relief work of the Qinghai flood disaster.
-With the staunch support from the Central and local governments, World Vision laid a good foundation in China.
+In 1982, World Vision joined in the relief efforts of the Qinghai flood disaster in China.
+With the encouraging support from the Central and local governments, World Vision laid a good foundation in China.

-In 1993, the China Ministry Department of World Vision Hong Kong became World Vision China to further its mission of alleviating poverty and realizing development in China.
+In 1993, the China Ministry Department of World Vision Hong Kong became World Vision China to further its mission of alleviating poverty and contributing to development in China.

-To meet with the requirements on “The Law of the People’s Republic of China on the Administration of Activities of Overseas Nongovernmental Organizations in the Mainland of China”, enacted in 2017, World Vision China officially registered representative offices in different provinces of China under the name of World Vision China Foundation Limited.
+In accordance to “The Law of the People’s Republic of China on the Administration of Activities of Overseas Nongovernmental Organizations in the Mainland of China”, World Vision China officially registered representative offices in Guangdong, Yunnan, Guizhou, Jiangxi, Tianjin, Guangxi, Shaanxi and Hebei.

 Mr. John Teng (National Director)